Hilaria Baldwin

-Hilaria Baldwin (born Hillary Lynn Hayward-Thomas, January 6, 1984) is an American yoga instructor, entrepreneur, podcaster, and author.
+Hilaria Baldwin (born Hillary Lynn Hayward-Thomas; January 6, 1984) is an American yoga instructor, entrepreneur, podcaster, and author.
 She was the co-founder of a chain of New York-based yoga studios called Yoga Vida, and has released an exercise DVD and a wellness-focused book.
-She has been married to actor Alec Baldwin since 2012.
+Baldwin has been married to actor Alec Baldwin since 2012.
+The couple and their seven children are the focus of the TLC reality series The Baldwins.

-From December 2020 onwards, she has faced allegations of cultural appropriation.

 Early life

+Hillary Lynn Hayward-Thomas was born in Boston, Massachusetts, on January 6, 1984, to Kathryn Hayward and David Thomas Jr. She is of English, French-Canadian, German, Irish, and Slovak descent.
+Hayward-Thomas has said that she was raised in a Spanish-speaking household and traveled to Spain annually.
+She has stated that she has been a vegetarian since age five.
+She has also stated that she began to use the name Hilaria "as she got older".

-Baldwin was born Hillary Lynn Hayward-Thomas in Boston, Massachusetts on January 6, 1984 to Kathryn Hayward and David Thomas Jr. Her mother grew up in Massachusetts and spent her career practicing medicine there; she was an associate physician at Massachusetts General Hospital and assistant professor of medicine at Harvard Medical School before retiring from both positions in 2012.
+Hayward-Thomas's mother grew up in Massachusetts and spent her career practicing medicine there; she was an associate physician at Massachusetts General Hospital and assistant professor of medicine at Harvard Medical School before retiring from both positions in 2012.
 Her father was an attorney with an undergraduate degree in Spanish literature from Haverford College and a law degree from Georgetown University.
 The couple founded International Integrators, an integrative health organization, after moving to Spain and settling in Mallorca in 2011, not long before their daughter married Alec Baldwin.
 She has a brother named Jeremy Hayward-Thomas.
-Baldwin claims that she was raised in a Spanish-speaking household and traveled to Spain annually.
-Baldwin stated she has been vegetarian since age five.

-Baldwin is of English, French-Canadian, German, Irish, and Slovak descent.
-Her paternal grandfather was David L. Thomas Sr. (1927/1928–2020), an "American with roots in the country that pre-dated the American Revolution", and her paternal grandmother, Mary Lou (Artman) Thomas, was from Nebraska.
+Hayward-Thomas's paternal grandfather was David Lloyd Thomas Sr. (1927/1928–2020), an "American with roots in the country that pre-dated the American Revolution", and her paternal grandmother, Mary Lou (Artman) Thomas, was from Nebraska.
 Thomas Sr. was a native of Ames, Iowa and traveled extensively to Argentina as an auditor for General Electric and at one point lived there.
 He exposed his children to world cultures and raised them to be proficient in Spanish.

-She attended the Cambridge School of Weston, a private co-educational high school in Weston, Massachusetts.
-She later started college at age 19 at New York University, where she was on the ballroom dance team.
+Hayward-Thomas attended the Cambridge School of Weston, a private co-educational high school in Weston, Massachusetts.
+She started college at age 19 at New York University, where she was on the ballroom dance team.